Most Effective Products

 Keith's Pro Tips

-"Some customers of ours usually come to us after trying and failing to remove carpetweed using sprays bought from a big box store or a local garden center.
-For a pesky persistent weed such as this, it’d be wise to break out the professional grade herbicides we carry like Glyphosate or Quinclorac for maximum effect."
+"Some customers usually come to us after trying and failing to remove carpetweed using sprays bought from a big box store or a local garden center.
+For a pesky, persistent weed such as this, it’d be wise to break out the professional grade herbicides we carry like Glyphosate or Quinclorac for maximum effect."

 Carpetweed Control: How to Get Rid of Carpetweed

 This page is a general DIY guide for controlling carpetweed.
-Using the products and methods suggested you get control of carpetweed.
-Follow this DIY article and use the recommended products, and we guarantee 100% control of carpetweed.
+Using the recommended products and methods, you can control carpetweed.
+Follow this DIY article and use the recommended products; we guarantee 100% control of carpetweed.

-Carpetweed, also called devils grip and Indian chickweed, is native to Africa and tropical America but is found in most of the United States and is especially common in the East.
-A broadleaf summer annual, carpetweed grows in disturbed sandy soil of moderate to excellent fertility and is a common problem in garden beds and newly seeded lawns as well as waste areas along roadsides and railroad tracks.
+Carpetweed, also called devil's grip and Indian chickweed, is native to Africa and tropical America but is found in most of the United States and is especially common in the East.
+A broadleaf summer annual, carpetweed grows in disturbed sandy soil of moderate to excellent fertility and is a common problem in garden beds, newly seeded lawns, waste areas along roadsides, and railroad tracks.

-Since carpetweed is an annual weed, all reproduction is through seeds.
+Since carpetweed is an annual weed, its reproduction is through seeds.
 Carpetweed can be a pretty big issue in ornamental plant beds and in newly established or thinning turf.
-There are other low growing weeds that can be found in these locations, but there are easy ways to tell them apart.
-Chickweeds and speedwells are low growers, but lack the whorled leaves and forked branching of stems.
+Other low-growing weeds can be found in these locations, but there are easy ways to tell them apart.
+Chickweeds and speedwells are low growers but lack the whorled leaves and forked branching of stems.

 If you are having a problem with carpetweed, we can help.
-Our DIY carpetweed control guide was developed by our team of lawn care experts to show you exactly what you need to kill carpetweed and remove it from your yard quickly and affordably.
+Our lawn care experts developed our DIY carpetweed control guide to show you precisely what you need to kill carpetweed and remove it from your yard quickly and affordably.

 Identification

-Before proceeding with a treatment program, you will need to be certain that you are dealing with a carpetweed infestation.
-Careless identification can lead you to using the wrong treatment methods which can be a waste of time and money.
-Below are the following characteristics to know what carpetweed looks like.
+Before proceeding with a treatment program, you must be sure that you are dealing with a carpetweed infestation.
+Careless identification can lead to using the wrong treatment methods, which can be a waste of time and money.
+Below are the following characteristics to help you understand what carpetweed looks like.

 Carpetweed

-• When carpetweed emerges in spring, it can easily be distinguished by its seedlings.
+• When carpetweed emerges in spring, its seedlings can easily distinguish it.
 This plant emerges as a small rosette.
-As it matures, the stems grow prostrate, they can redden, and they radiate outwards, forming a circular mat up to 2 feet across and up to 5 inches in height.
+As it matures, the stems grow prostrate, can redden, and radiate outwards, forming a circular mat up to 2 feet across and up to 5 inches in height.

-• The leaves grow in a whorl arrangement, meaning several leaves, at least 3, grow and radiate around a single node.
-The leaves are a slender ovular shape that tapers to the thin petiole attached to the stem.
+• The leaves grow in a whorl arrangement, meaning several leaves, at least three, grow and radiate around a single node.
+They are a slender ovular shape that tapers to the thin petiole attached to the stem.
 The leaves are waxy with smooth edges.

 • Clusters of two to five small white flowers are produced on slender stalks at the leaf axis in mid to late summer.
 Small three-parted egg-shaped fruits contain orange-red seeds.
 The root system is a fibrous taproot.

-Use the above description and image to help you in properly identifying carpetweed.
-If you are having trouble, you can always contact us and our lawn care experts will help to correctly ID your weed growth and suggest treatment options.
+Use the above description and image to help you properly identify carpetweed.
+If you are having trouble, you can always contact us.
+Our lawn care experts will help you correctly identify your weed growth and suggest treatment options.

 Inspection

-Once confirmed that you are dealing with carpetweed, you can then move on to inspection.
-During this phase, you will locate areas where carpetweed is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+Once you are confirmed that you are dealing with carpetweed, you can move on to inspection.
+During this phase, you will locate areas where carpetweed is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Carpetweed